 - Put the flour, oats and sugar in a bowl and mix together.
 Add the butter and rub together with your fingers until it resembles breadcrumbs.

-- Grease and line the bottom of a loose-bottomed square baking tin (18cm).
-Add about 2/3 of the mixture and press it down with your fingers.
+- Put about ⅔ of the mixture into the baking tin and press it down with your fingers.